Peter Richardson (British director): Feature film work

 The same year Richardson released a feature-length film of Stella Street through his new production company.
-Richardson co-wrote and directed the film.
-It received unfavourable reviews, Anita Gates in the New York Times writing "the concept doesn't translate well to the longer form.
-The sense of the absurd is watered down." while Michael Rechtshaffen in the Hollywood Reporter said "What might have achieved a degree of cult status across the pond when it was aired in 10-minute installments, struggles to pass big-screen scrutiny in a feature-length treatment that hinges on the flimsiest of plot lines."
-However Derek Elley in Variety thought it "Manages to sustain its single-joke premise...over feature length."
+He co-wrote and directed the film.
+It received unfavourable reviews.
+Anita Gates in the New York Times wrote, "The concept doesn't translate well to the longer form.
+The sense of the absurd is watered down", while Michael Rechtshaffen in the Hollywood Reporter said, "What might have achieved a degree of cult status across the pond when it was aired in 10-minute installments, struggles to pass big-screen scrutiny in a feature-length treatment that hinges on the flimsiest of plot lines."
+One reviewer said, "Two people walked out of the screening in the first half hour and the man sitting next to me slept through it", while Matthew Smith from Film International Journal said, "The story and tone are so confused and the caliber of impersonations so inconsistent, the film will please only the most Anglophilic of audiences."
+However Derek Elley in Variety thought it "Manages to sustain its single-joke premise... over feature length."
 The film opened in 10 screens in the USA and took $2,574 on the opening weekend.

 Other television work

-During the last series of Comic Strip films, Peter introduced a new group of performers, Doon Mackichan, Mark Caven, Phil Cornwell, Sara Stockbridge, George Yiasoumi and Gary Beadle, and went on to star them in "The Glam Metal Detectives".
+During the last series of Comic Strip films, Richardson introduced a new group of performers: Doon Mackichan, Mark Caven, Phil Cornwell, Sara Stockbridge, George Yiasoumi and Gary Beadle, and went on to star them in "The Glam Metal Detectives".
 The series was a hit with critics, and did well enough in the ratings, but spiralling production costs and internal wranglings at the BBC meant it only ran for one series.

-Apart from the Comic Strip, Richardson's best-known work is the sitcom Stella Street, which he directs and co-writes with impressionists John Sessions and Phil Cornwell.
+Apart from the Comic Strip, Richardson's best-known work is the sitcom Stella Street, which he directed and co-wrote with Phil Cornwell and impressionist John Sessions.
 A Stella Street feature film was released in 2004.
 He also directed the mock documentary Lust for Glorious about comedian Eddie Izzard with Mark Caven and Phil Kay.

 Production work

 In 2004, Richardson co-founded the production company Great Western Features with Nick Smith, which is based in Totnes, Devon.
 The company produced Churchill: The Hollywood Years, feature film The Golden Road and the Comic Strip production Sex Actually.
 They also produced a feature-length film of Stella Street, which Richardson also directed.
-They currently are due to start filming a new Comic Strip entitled 'It Ends Badly' in August 2013.
+They filmed a new Comic Strip entitled It Ends Badly in August 2013.
 They have also produced commercials for recycling, Flybe, Harris Tweed and the Devon Tourist Board.

+Personal life

+His son Red Richardson is a stand-up comedian.